unicef/publicgoods-toolkit/introduction.md

 that software will not receive a copy of it under normal circumstances.
-AGPL tries to correct for this by requiring that if a user interacts with the software over a network, that user is entitled to receive a copy of the software and all open source rights to run, copy, modify, and distribute it.
+AGPL tries to correct for this by requiring that if a user interacts with the software over a network, that user is entitled to receive a copy of the software and all open-source rights to run, copy, modify, and distribute it.

 ## DPGs Are About Collaboration, Not Licenses